Asian Women's Fund: Japanese response

 Japan was, and still is, deeply divided over this issue.
 Some progressives believe that the Japanese leaders should continue to investigate the issue and offer a formal apology.
 Japanese right-wing conservatives objected to the fund on the basis that it was attempting to solve a "non-existent problem".
 The conservative Yomiuri newspaper said in an editorial in 2011 "No written material supporting the claim that government and military authorities were involved in the forcible and systematic recruitment of comfort women has been discovered", and that it regarded the fund as a failure based on a misunderstanding of history.
 Some conservatives have gone so far as to eliminate any mention of comfort women from history books.
 Some Japanese perceive the comfort women system as a "necessary evil," an inevitable part of war.

 South Korean response

 One of the main criticisms stated that the AWF was a private fund; South Korea claimed that state redress was what was required, and that the fund was not state redress.
+In a 2003 article in Pacific Affairs, anthropologist C. Sarah Soh examined the fund and responses to it within the comfort women redress debate.
 However, in January 1997, seven Korean survivors accepted the AWF offer, causing an outrage among leaders and fellow survivors.